 CEQ regulations require intergovernmental notifications prior to making any detailed statement of environmental impacts.
 Executive Order 13175, "Consultation and Coordination with Indian Tribal Governments," requires inviting federally recognized Tribes to participate in NEPA and the National Historic Preservation Act (NHPA) Section 106 process as Sovereign Nations based on their potential ancestral tied to the Proposed Action area.
-In August 2021, USCG initiated consultation for the Proposed Action with the State Historic Preservation Officer under Section 106 of the NHPA.
-Consultations with the U.S. Fish and Wildlife Service and National Marine Fisheries Services under Section 7 of the Endangered Species Act and the Magnuson-Stevens Fishery Conservation and Management Act was initiated on April 15, 2022.
-All consultations are ongoing.
+In August 2021, USCG initiated consultation for the Proposed Action with the California State Historic Preservation Officer (SHPO) under Section 106 of the NHPA.
+A Memorandum of Agreement between USCG, the Port, and the SHPO was signed on January 20, 2023.
+Consultations with the U.S. Fish and Wildlife Service and National Marine Fisheries Services under Section 7 of the Endangered Species Act and the Magnuson-Stevens Fishery Conservation and Management Act were initiated on April 15, 2022, and respectively completed on August 26, 2022, and December 21, 2022.